Overview

 Current banking apps show balances but not "Am I on track?"
 Users have data but lack guidance, so they disengage entirely.

-therefore, this is a feature designed to plug into FDIC insured banks, with Citibank as the example to demonstrate.
+Therefore, this is a feature designed to plug into FDIC insured banks, with Citibank as the example to demonstrate.

 Solution

-the Immediate idea of 50/30/20 rule as default + help them set up HYSA account + automating 20% to to save to HYSA per previous paycheck came up
+The immediate idea of 50/30/20 rule as default + help them set up HYSA account + automating 20% to to save to HYSA per previous paycheck came up

 Goals

-50/30/20 benchmark – Shows savings status, allows customization
+50/30/20 Benchmark – Shows savings status, allows customization

 Smart spending analysis – Identifies subscription cuts to boost savings